ricedh/drafts/03-ner.md

 author: Aaron Braunstein, Clare Jensen, and Kaitlyn Sisk ...

-# Rationale
+## Rationale

 A close reading of the runaway ads from our corpora suggested that Texas ads were more self-referential than those of Arkansas and Mississippi, which seemed to include a more diverse interaction with states outside of themselves.
 In addition, mentions of Mexico seemed to appear exclusively in Texas ads.
 However, without digital tools to sift through the information, and with over 1000 advertisements in the Mississippi corpora alone, analysis and trends are challenging to prove through close reading.
 In order to test these hypotheses, then, we needed comprehensive lists of state mentions in each of the three runaway ad corpora (Arkansas, Mississippi, and Texas).
 These locations lists required a method of large data collection and organization, since the number of advertisements prohibited the possibility of manual labeling.

-Extracting geographic place names from the runaway advertisements through NER gave us the ability to process the large amounts of data.
+Extracting geographic place names from the runaway advertisements through Named Entity Recognition (NER) gave us the ability to process the large amounts of data.
 The script was able to collect a relatively comprehensive list of all location mentions in the corpora.
 The possibilites of NER extend beyond the geographic as well, through NER's ability to extract names of people and organizations.
-Without the computer coding, we would have been unable to collect a relatively complete data set of locations, given the enormous size of our sources and the manual labor necessary for the task.
+Without computer coding, we would have been unable to collect a relatively complete data set of locations, given the enormous size of our sources and the manual labor necessary for the task.
 Through NER, however, we were able to achieve an approximation, a broad overview of the number trends in state references for Arkansas, Mississippi, and Texas.

-# Methodology
+## Methodology

-To compute for each state in the U.S. (and Mexico) the number of ads in a corpus that referenced that state, we decided to utilize a combination of named entity recognition, via [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml), and address lookup, via the [geopy Python library](https://github.com/geopy/geopy) using the GoogleV3 geocoder.
+To compute for each state in the United States (and Mexico) the number of ads in a corpus that referenced that state, we decided to utilize a combination of named entity recognition, via [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml), and address lookup, via the [geopy Python library](https://github.com/geopy/geopy) using the GoogleV3 geocoder.
 Since this article is about named entity recognition, this article will focus on the first part, in the context of locations identification.

 ### Named Entity Recognition

-Wikipedia defines named entity recognition succintly:
+Wikipedia defines named entity recognition succinctly:

 > Given a stream of text, determine which items in the text map to proper names, such as people or places, and what the type of each such name is (e.g. person, location, organization).

 Stanford's implementation of NER uses a Conditional Random Field (CRF) in order to label a string of text with entities.
 If you have taken statistics courses, you might be familiar with Hidden Markov Models, which are widely used in the realm of natural language processing for tasks like speech recognition and identifying part of speech of words in a sentence.
 CRF is very similar to that: the classifier used by NER is trained on a large data set containing a sequence of words in sentences, where each word is annotated with an entity category, if there is one.
 Then, using sliding windows that take into account words that come before and words that come after the tokens (words) in question, the program maximizes the conditional probability of computed labels (unobserved data) given the tokens (observed data) and the classifier (training data set).
 Because it is probabilistic, there will always be errors, both false positives and false negatives.